Bryan-Az/Unsloth_LLM_Tools/finetuning/README.md

 ## Models and Use-cases

-All of the models will be finetuned using their 72B parameter version.
-Unsloth provides pre-trained models that have already been trained for specific tasks.
+All of the models will be finetuned using their 7B parameter AND 4-bit quantized version.
+Unsloth provides condensed and pre-trained models for specific tasks.
 I will further pretrain these models to leverage their pre-existing knowledge.

 1. Qwen 2.5 | Multi-Lingual Chat